Daymenion/daymenion/README.md

 Jr. Machine Learning Enginer and Data Scientist
 -----------------------------------------------

-I'm an ambitious and determined Software Developer focused on object oriented programming and Data Science, Machine Learning (artificial intelligence technologies).
+I'm an ambitious and determined Software Engineer focused on Machine Learning (artificial intelligence technologies) and Data Science.
 I have developed projects in languages such as Python, C#, Java, C, C++, solidity etc. and I am interested in game development (unreal engine) and blockchain development as a hobby.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [My Website (will be active soon)](http://daymenion.com)